 According to the Inland Revenue Authority of Singapore (IRAS), an individual will be assessed as a tax resident if they are:

-- Singapore Citizen (SC) or Singapore Permanent Resident (PR) who resides in Singapore except for temporary absences; or
+- Singapore Citizens (SC) or Singapore Permanent Residents (PR) who reside in Singapore except for temporary absences;

-- Foreigner who has stayed / worked in Singapore (excludes director of a company) for 183 days or more in the year preceding the YA.
+- Foreigners who have stayed / worked in Singapore (excludes director of a company) for 183 days or more in the year preceding the Year of Assessment (YA).

-This onetime tax abatement can be claimed in the year following a child’s birth (though any child born after 2008 is currently eligible if you haven’t claimed previously).
+The Parenthood Tax Rebate (PTR) scheme is a one-time tax abatement that can be claimed in the year following a child’s birth (though any child born after 2008 is currently eligible if you haven’t claimed previously).
 You can claim for every child you have, and in fact get rewarded the more children you have!
 If you and your spouse are both tax-paying residents, you can share PTR based on apportionment.

-How much money do you save?
-Parents receive a $5,000 offset for their first child, an additional $10,000 for their second child, and $20,000 each for their third, fourth, and any subsequent children.
-Any unutilized balance is automatically carried forward to offset your future tax payable; think of your kids as the gift that keeps on giving!
+How much money you save: Parents receive a $5,000 offset for their first child, an additional $10,000 for their second child, and $20,000 each for their third, fourth, and any subsequent children.
+Any unutilised balance is automatically carried forward to offset your future tax payable.

-Available to tax-paying expats as well as Singapore citizens and PRs who employ a helper, the FML is meant to encourage married women to stay in the workforce (single and married men are not eligible).
+Available to tax-paying expats as well as Singapore citizens and PRs who employ a helper, the FDWL is meant to encourage married women to stay in the workforce (singles and married men are not eligible).
 The amount of relief offsets earned income.

-Who qualifies: Any woman or her husband who employed a foreign domestic worker in 2018 and…
+Any woman or her husband who employed a foreign domestic worker in 2021 who is:

-- Are married but the husband is not a tax resident in Singapore; or
+- married but the husband is not a tax resident in Singapore;

-- A woman who is separated, divorced or widowed and has children who lived with her and on whom she could claim child reliefs.
+- a woman who is separated, divorced or widowed and has children who live with her and on whom she could claim child reliefs.

-How much money do you save?
-With this deduction, you may claim twice the total foreign domestic worker levy paid in the previous year on one foreign domestic worker.
-For instance, in 2018 when the monthly levy was $265, an individual could have claimed $3,180 ($265 x 12).
+How much money you save: With this deduction, you may claim twice the total foreign domestic worker levy paid in the previous year on one foreign domestic worker.
+For instance, in 2021 when the monthly levy was $300, an individual could have claimed $3,600 ($300 x 12).

 With an intention to reward families with children who are Singapore citizens, and encourage women to remain in the workforce after having children, the WMCR enables women to claim 15- 25% off their earned income (with an income relief cap of $80,000).

-- Is a working mother who is married, divorced or widowed;
+- Working mothers who are married, divorced or widowed;

-- Has taxable earned income from employment or through pensions, from trade or business, or through a profession or vocation. (taxable earned income is your total earned income less allowable expenses.)
+- Women with taxable earned income from employment or through pensions, from trade or business, or through a profession or vocation (taxable earned income is your total earned income less allowable expenses.);

-- Has maintained a child who is a Singapore Citizen as at 31 Dec 2018 and has satisfied all conditions under the Qualifying Child Relief (QCR) or Handicapped Child Relief (HCR).
+- Women who have maintained a child who is a Singapore Citizen as of 31 December 2021 and has satisfied all conditions under the Qualifying Child Relief (QCR) or Handicapped Child Relief (HCR).

-How much money do you save?
-Families can deduct $4,000 per child under Qualifying Child Relief, or $7,500 per child under Handicapped Child Relief.
+How much money you save: Families can deduct $4,000 per child under Qualifying Child Relief, or $7,500 per child under Handicapped Child Relief.
 Parents may claim one relief per child (not both), and a woman may claim up to $50,000 in combination with Working Mother’s Child Relief.

 Do your parents or in-laws help look after your kiddos?
 GCR is given to working mothers whose parents, grandparents, parents-in-law or grandparents-in-laws (including those of ex-spouses) take care of their children.

-Caregivers must also be living in Singapore (this can include foreign dependants, so long as they’ve been there for a period of at lest 8 months), and not working or carrying on any other trade, business, profession, vocation in 2018.
+Caregivers must also be living in Singapore (this can include foreign dependants, so long as they’ve been there for a period of at least eight months in 2021), and not working or carrying on any other trade, business, profession, vocation in 2021.
 Note that only one person can claim on any particular caregiver (for instance, if you and your brother both rely on your parents, you could not both claim GCR on your mother).

-How much money do you save?
-You can claim up to $3,000 in GCR.
+How much money you save: You can claim up to $3,000 in GCR.